-Glioblastoma multiforme (GBM) is the most common glioma—a type of brain cancer.
-This cancer starts in the glial cells, which are cells that help nerve cells work.
+Glioblastoma multiforme (GBM) is the most common glioma.
+Glioma is a type of brain tumor.
+This tumor starts in the glial cells.
+These cells help the brain work.

-There are no current guidelines to prevent GBM because the cause is unknown.
+There is no way to prevent GBM since the cause is unknown.

 American Brain Tumor Association